onlaj/Piano-LED-Visualizer/README.md

 **Q - How do I access recorded files?**

+- If you connected your RPi to Wi-Fi you can use SFTP or web interface to transfer files.

+For web interface: Open internet browser on device connected to the same network and type RPi's local address (for example: 192.168.1.10).
+Then from the menu on the left choose "songs management" tab.

-- If you connected your RPi to Wi-Fi you can use SFTP to transfer files.
-In any FTP program like Filezilla connect to your RPi local address (for example: sftp://192.168.1.10 ) and navigate to /home/Piano-LED-Visualizer/Songs.
+For SFTP: in any FTP program (like Filezilla) connect to your RPi local address (for example: sftp://192.168.1.10) and navigate to /home/Piano-LED-Visualizer/Songs.

 **Q - How do I update visualizer?**